A Detailed Look At The Vango Banshee 200

 Will it keep me dry in a downpour?

 Yes.
-The fly is made from 190T Ripstop Polyester, this is not the lightest or strongest material but you need to spend £400+ to be getting that.
-For reference, it has a 5000mm hydrostatic head, this just means that if you would have to sit 5000mm of water on the material before it penetrated, some tents in the range have 6000 but some have as little as 2000mm!
+The fly, being made from 190T Ripstop Polyester, is not the lightest or most durable material, but you need to spend £400+ to be getting that.
+For reference, it has a 5000mm hydrostatic head; this means that if you would have to sit 5000mm of water on the material before it penetrated, some tents in the range have 6000 but some have as little as 2000mm!